XAITK/xaitk-saliency/docs/introduction.rst

   obscuring areas of the input.
 Figure from `Petsiuk, Das, and Saenko. <https://arxiv.org/abs/1806.07421>`_

-Figure 7 shows the architecture for one black box XAI algorithm, `RISE (Randomized Input Sampling for Explanation)
+Figure 7 shows the architecture for one black-box XAI algorithm, `RISE (Randomized Input Sampling for Explanation)
 <https://arxiv.org/abs/1806.07421>`_.
 When applied to an image
 classification AI algorithm, RISE generates an "importance map" indicating which regions of the input are most associated with high confidence for a particular label.
-This is done by creating copies of the input with areas randomly obscured (shown in the red box in Figure 7.)
+This is done by creatingt copies of the input with areas randomly obscured (shown in the red box in Figure 7).
 Each of these is fed through the AI; by comparing how the outputs change, RISE develops a correlation between image areas and label confidences.

-Two aspects typical of black box methods are demonstrated here:
+Two aspects typical of black-box methods are demonstrated here:

 * **The explanation does not require access to the inner workings of the AI**.
 RISE is black box because it only uses the AI's standard